google-parfait/tensorflow-federated/docs/api_docs/python/tff/framework.md

 Checks `type_spec` against an explicit whitelist for `tf_computation`.

 [`merge_tuple_intrinsics(...)`](../tff/framework/merge_tuple_intrinsics.md):
-Merges all the tuples of intrinsics in `comp` into one intrinsic.
+Merges tuples of called intrinsics into one called intrinsic.

 [`remove_lambdas_and_blocks(...)`](../tff/framework/remove_lambdas_and_blocks.md):
 Removes any called lambdas and blocks from `comp`.